beatrizfsrusso/beatrizfsrusso/README.md

 Certified in Linux and system administration by RedHat (RH124, RH104).
 Passionate about creating useful systems, solving algorithmic problems, and exploring AI applications in robotics and software.

-Always curious and eager to learn more — especially in the areas of software engineering, automation, and applied AI.
+Always curious and eager to learn more — especially in the areas of software engineering and embedded systems.

 ---